AeroAstro students offered exciting real-world challenges

 Applying for internship

 Internship applications are reviewed by the participating companies and labs.
-Students directly receive notification of opportunities via AeroAstro mailing lists and in information sessions as these opportunities become available.
-Please make sure to follow the instructions provided for the opportunity of interest.
+Students directly receive notification of opportunities via email and in information sessions.

 Once an internship is completed, students are asked to respond to a brief survey about the experience.
-These surveys will be used by other students to learn more about the types of work in which undergraduates can become engaged.
+These surveys are used by other students to learn more about the types of work in which undergraduates can become engaged.

 Summer research internships